What is gestational diabetes?

 Causes

-The exact cause of gestational diabetes is not known but it's believed to be related to hormonal changes that occur during pregnancy.
+The exact cause of gestational diabetes is unknown, but it's believed to be related to hormonal changes during pregnancy.
 Hormones that increase the body's resistance to insulin are involved.

-Glucose is the main source of energy for the body-your body breaks it down from food.
+Glucose is the body's main energy source - your body breaks it down from food.
 Cells in muscles and other tissues of the body need it for energy.
-However, cells rely on insulin, the hormone regulating glucose levels, so that they can absorb glucose and use it effectively.
+However, cells rely on insulin, the hormone regulating glucose levels, to absorb and use glucose effectively.

 Getting pregnant increases the production of hormones that increase insulin resistance as well as the human placental lactogen released by the placenta to regulate metabolism.
 This occurs so that more glucose can be fed to the baby.